pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM32F413ZH-Nucleo/Applications/FreeRTOS/FreeRTOS_Queues/readme.txt

 @par Application Description

-This application shows how to use message queues with CMSIS RTOS API.
+How to use message queues with CMSIS RTOS API.

 This application creates two threads that send and receive an incrementing number to/from a queue, as following: